legrego/git-symlink/README.md

 # Test Repo
-Contains a symlink to test how clients respond to it
+Contains various symlinks to test how clients respond to it